-Did you know that, in the more mainstream wedding industry world, we're in the midst of what's know as Engagement Season?
+Did you know that, in the more mainstream wedding industry world, we're in the midst of what's known as Engagement Season?
 A disproportionately large number of proposals tend to happen between Thanksgiving and Valentine's Day.
 Now, Offbeat Bride doesn't quite fit into the wedding industry's scheduling, but even among nontraditional couples, we do notice that this time of year there are more folks making the decision to get married.

 This is all to say, we KNOW some of you just got engaged, and are now being bombarded with questions: When's it happening?
 What setting are you picturing?
 What's your theme?
 How can I help?
 Have you thought about decor?
 Can I get you in touch with my baker friend?
 Your friends and family are asking these questions because they're excited for you, and want to give you the opportunity to share your own excitement.